 Initially one item is queried, by changing ‘Active Items’ (1) to a different value you can activate up to 15 items.

 The 15 predefined values under ‘ItemID’ are known to work well on most controllers.
-Of course you can change them according to your requirements.
+With a licensed version you can change them according to your requirements.
 The last two items are 2 writable R Parameters (user variables) that are visible at the controller: [MENU SELECT] -> [Tools Zerooffs] -> [R Variable].

 If you click on button Read (3) the values of all active items are queried from the controller and shown in the dialog.